 Built in 1793, Elizabeth Farm is Australia's oldest homestead.
 Built as the home for young British military couple John Macarthur and his wife Elizabeth (the house's namesake), the property witnessed major events in Australia's colonial history including the birth of the Australian wool industry and the Rum Rebellion of 1808.
 Now run by Sydney Living Museums, Elizabeth Farm is a hands-on museum where you can walk through the cottage and its expansive gardens, experience a taste of colonial life and on weekends enjoy a cup of tea and scone in the renowned Tearoom.

-Elizabeth Farm; 70 Alice Street, Rosehill; Open Wednesday to Sunday, 10am - 4pm; visit website for admission details
+Elizabeth Farm; 70 Alice Street Rosehill 2142; Open Wednesday - Sunday 10:00am - 4:00pm; Visit the Elizabeth Farm website for admission details.

 Wander the River

 The Parramatta River walk is a 3.5 kilometre signposted path on the northern bank of the picturesque Parramatta River mapping out the journey of Governor Arthur Phillip as he travelled upriver from Sydney Cove to establish Australia's second European settlement.
 Walk the track under the historic Lennox Bridge, built in 1839, to The Crescent in Parramatta Park where Governor Phillip first landed.